friemen/diffit/README.md

  Variance from outliers : 1.6389 % Variance is slightly inflated by outliers
 ```

+## Performance for map based diff

-Unsurprisingly, the `diff` for maps is an order of magnitude faster due
+Unsurprisingly, the `diff` for maps is an *order of magnitude faster* due
 to the performance characteristics of the underlying datastructures.

+I did no comparison between different libraries (are there any?) or
+implementations.

 ## License